 Some of the other cost-based methods are cost plus, markup, break even, target & marginal cost strategy.

-2. Demand based pricing - this strategy is used when their price is determined by customer demand.
+This strategy is used when their price is determined by customer demand.

 Example- price of hotels & hospitality increases during the festive season owing to high demand.

 Some of the demand-based strategies are price skimming & price penetration.